-Dubai is an increasingly fashionable destination of choice for many holiday-goers.
-Tourists flock to Dubai in their droves, eager to snap that perfect Instagram shot to show that they’re wealthy enough to drink bottomless flutes of Champage and hang out in the most expensive hotel bars in the Emirates.
+Dubai is an increasingly fashionable destination of choice for many holiday-makers.
+Tourists flock to Dubai in their droves, eager to snap that perfect Instagram shot to show that they’re wealthy enough to drink bottomless flutes of Champagne and hang out in the most expensive hotel bars in the Emirates.

-Around 16 million people visit the glittering city every year (including 1.5 million Brits) and with that number only increasing, the demand for bigger, better and blingier hotels is skyrocketing, with a staggering 168 hotel projects in the pipeline in Dubai alone.
+Around 16 million people visit Dubai every year (1.5 million of them being Brits) and with that number only increasing, the demand for bigger, better and blingier hotels is skyrocketing, with a staggering 168 hotel projects in the pipeline in Dubai alone.

-However, despite Dubai marketing itself as a ‘fun in the sun’ Middle Eastern Las Vegas, where socialites and Sheikhs rub shoulders in exclusive nightclubs, there is a much darker side to the Emirate that most holiday-makers are blissfully unaware of.
+However, despite Dubai marketing itself as a ‘fun in the sun’ Middle Eastern Las Vegas, where socialites and Sheikhs rub shoulders in exclusive nightclubs, there is a much darker side to Dubai that most tourists are blissfully unaware of.

-You see, in addition to shocking human rights abuses, the United Arab Emirates is actually an epicentre of modern day slavery.
+You see, in addition to shocking human rights abuses, the United Arab Emirates (as well as other Gulf states such as Qatar) is actually an epicentre of modern day slavery.

-Read on to find out just how modern slavery functions in Dubai and how mass tourism is only increasing the demand for slaves.
+In this article, I look into just how modern slavery functions in Dubai and how mass tourism is only increasing the demand for cheap labour (read: slaves).

 A euphemism frequently used for modern day slavery is ‘human trafficking.’
 When most people think about human trafficking, they either imagine that it refers only to the actual transportation process of people from one place to another, or images of Liam Neeson’s Taken spring to mind.